 Although the Maiden’s Tower was first built by the Athenian General Alkibiadis, it was the Byzantine Emperor Alexios I who had it built in the form of a tower.

-According to the statement made by the Ministry of Culture and Tourism, the restoration of the Maiden’s Tower will be completed at the end of the year.
-However, it can be said that it will start serving visitors in January and February 2023.
+According to the statement made by the Ministry of Culture and Tourism, the restoration of the Maiden’s Tower will be completed in spring 2023.
+However, due to some delays, it can be said that it will start serving visitors in May 2023.